 The Department launched the Centre for Early Modern Mapping, News and Networks (CEMMN.net) in 2013, which acts as a focus for research and postgraduate teaching in the areas of mapping, networks and material texts.

-Staff in the School are also active members of the Centre for Eighteenth Century Studies, the Centre for the History of Emotions and the Dr Williams's Centre for Dissenting Studies, and the Centre for Poetry.
+Staff in the School are also active members of the Centre for Eighteenth Century Studies, the Centre for the History of Emotions and the Centre for Religion and Literature in English, and the Centre for Poetry

 For more details please visit: http://www.sed.qmul.ac.uk/english/postgraduate/phd/index.html